fedora-modularity/workshop/README.md

 # The workshop

 TODO:
-* [ ] mention that bootstrap module needs to be downloaded
 * [ ] everyone can see my terminal (font and colors are acceptable)
   * don't use black background